ava-labs/hypersdk/README.md

 time of a block when running on powerful hardware.

 #### [Optional] Batch Signature Verification
 Some public-key signature systems, like [Ed25519](https://ed25519.cr.yp.to/), provide support for verifying batches of signatures (which can be more much efficient than verifying each signature individually).
 The `hypersdk` generically supports this capability for any `Auth` module that implements the `AuthBatchVerifier` interface, even parallelizing batch computation for systems that only use a single-thread to verify a batch.

 ### Multidimensional Fee Pricing
-Instead of mapping transaction resource usage to a one-dimensional unit (i.e. "gas"), the `hypersdk` utilizes five independently parameterized unit dimensions (bandwidth, compute, storage[read], storage[create], storage[modify]) to meter activity on a `hypervm`.
-Each unit dimension has a unique metering schedule (i.e. how many units each resource interaction costs, like reading a key from disk), target, and max usage per rolling 10s window.
+Instead of mapping transaction resource usage to a one-dimensional unit (i.e. "gas" or "fuel"), the `hypersdk` utilizes five independently parameterized unit dimensions (bandwidth, compute, storage[read], storage[create], storage[modify]) to meter activity on each `hypervm`.
+Each unit dimension has a unique metering schedule (i.e. how many units each resource interaction costs), target, and max utilization per rolling 10 second window.

-When resources are individually metered, network resources can be better priced and thus better utilized by network participants.
+When network resources are independently metered, they can an be granularly priced and thus better utilized by network participants.
+Consider a simple example of a one-dimensional fee mechanism where each byte is 2 units, each compute cycle is 5 units, each storage operation is 10 units, target usage is 7,500 units per block, and the max usage in any block is 10,000 units.
+If someone were to use 5,000 bytes of block data without utilizing any CPU/storing data in state, they would exhaust the block capacity without using 2 of the 3 available resources.
+This block would also increase the price of each unit because usage is above the target.
+As a result, the price to use compuate and storage in the next block would be more expensive although neither has been used.

+A VM designer is tasked with the difficult challenge of making relative

+may be most concerned with a storage
+DoS attack and limit unit con

 For example, a one-dimensional unit requires a VM designer to compare storage access, bandwidth, and compute on a [single plane](https://github.com/ava-labs/coreth/blob/master/params/protocol_params.go).
 Significant usage of any resource could drive the price of all resource usage up, even